-The verify relationship defines how a test case verifies a requirement.
-In SysML, a test case is intended to be used as a general mechanism to represent any of the standard verification methods for inspection, analysis, demonstration, or test.
+The verify relationship defines how a test case or other model element verifies a requirement.
+In SysML, a test case or other named element can be used as a general mechanism to represent any of the standard verification methods for inspection, analysis, demonstration, or test.
 Additional subclasses can be defined by the user if required to represent the different verification methods.
 A verdict property of a test case can be used to represent the verification result.
 The SysML test case is defined consistent with the UML testing profile to facilitate integration between the two profiles.